booksSimms_Taback_Books.htmlSimms_Taback_Books.htmlshapeimage_3_link_0

 Mens magazine advertisement; Photograph by Alistair Finlay

-Among the 40+ childrens books he has written and/or illustrated, Simms’ books have won many awards, including the prestigious Caldecott Medal for Joseph Had a Little Overcoat.
+Among the 40+ childrens books he wrote and/or illustrated, Simms’ books have won many awards, including the prestigious Caldecott Medal for Joseph Had a Little Overcoat.

-Simms has received a Caldecott Honor for There Was An Old Lady Who Swallowed a Fly, one of two books designated as New York Times Best Illustrated Children’s Book, and the Children’s Book of the Year selection from The American Institute of Graphic Arts.
+Simms received a Caldecott Honor for There Was An Old Lady Who Swallowed a Fly, one of two books designated as New York Times Best Illustrated Children’s Book, and the Children’s Book of the Year selection from The American Institute of Graphic Arts (AIGA).

-Simms is a lifetime member of The Society of Illustrators and The Graphic Artists Guild.
+Simms was a lifetime member of The Society of Illustrators and The Graphic Artists Guild.

 Simms in his studio in Woodstock, NY